 At present, South Africa's system of education and skills, that is, more skilled jobs, less manual work, is lagging and there is limited availability of skilled labour in the manufacturing sector, for example.
-South Africa will need to rectify this in order to mitigate future job losses as a result of the introduction of 4IR technologies and to have an adequate skills pool to work with and leverage advances that come with 4IR in manufacturing and other sectors such as automotive, retail, agriculture, food and beverages.
+South Africa will need to rectify this in order to mitigate future job losses as a result of the introduction of 4IR technologies and to have an adequate skills pool to harness the benefits that come with 4IR in manufacturing and other sectors such as automotive, retail, agriculture, food and beverages.